Olivier-Boudeville/OSDL-Orge/src/doc/elements/creatures/Orge-creature-characteristics.rst

 ....................

-Each creature will have following *secondary attributes*, determined at least partly from primary ones:
+Each creature will have following six *secondary attributes*, determined at least partly from primary ones:

 +-------------+-------------------------------------------+-------------------+
 | Name of the | Meaning and Use [#]_                      | Formula           |